cguzmang/cguzmang/README.md

 ## 📈 Background

 Working with customer data in the energy sector taught me that numbers always tell a story about human behavior.
-That's the perspective I bring to retail: not just building models, but understanding *why* a customer buys, when they're about to leave, and how to bring them back.
+That's the perspective I bring to every project: not just building dashboards or running analyses, but understanding why customers behave the way they do, when they pay, when they churn, and what patterns drive their decisions

 ---